branner-non-code/notes/README.md

 ## New this version
  1. JS revised after GitHub changes made `searchPage.html` non-functional in 2014 Spring.
 Errors fixed and IIFE and main loop added.
  1. Link revised from original [http://htmlpreview.github.io/?](http://htmlpreview.github.io/?) form, which no longer works.
+Now using `gh-pages`.
  1. Now works on Chrome.

 ## Previous versions